51Degrees/specifications/device-detection-specification/usage-examples.md

   .Build();
 ```

-Device detection pipelines can also
+Device Detection Pipelines can also
 be [created from configuration](../pipeline-specification/features/build-from-configuration.md).

 ```c#